great-expectations/great_expectations/SLACK_GUIDELINES.md

 ## Promoting Products or Services
 Great Expectations is a piece of the puzzle when it comes to being a data practitioner and so we want our community to be aware of the other pieces that make up the whole picture.
-If you plan on sharing an awesome tool or service you have no association with jump into #tools-services.
+If you plan on sharing an awesome tool or service you have no association with jump into #tools_and_services.
 If you are promoting your own please abide by the following rules.

 1. You're allowed to;
-    1. Promote your ONLY in tool/service when you introduce yourself.
+    1. Promote your tool ONLY in #tool_and_service or when you introduce yourself in #introductions.
     2. Promote your tool in the tools channel once.
 Beyond answering questions about the tool multiple postings may be viewed as excessive and receive a warning.
     3. Mention your tool if someone mentions or is organic to a solution.
 2. If you see a partnership opportunity with Great Expectations please DM @Kyle Eaton and @Abe.
 We would love to create collaborative content and work with you if possible in promoting your product/service.